 Georgia has wineries and vineyards?!
 Say what?
 Who knew there was not just one but many?!
 In fact, Georgia vineyard wines are pretty amazing!
 Fall is the perfect time to get outdoors and escape for a day trip or overnight outing to one of many winery options.

-While there are many Georgia wineries and vineyards to tour and visit, here is a list of a few of my favorites (where you can easily socially distance too!).
+While there are many Georgia wineries and vineyards to tour and visit, here is a list of a few of my favorites.

 8 Georgia Wineries and Vineyards to Explore